-2.2.9 Orange County Public Works
+2.2.10 Orange County Public Works

-A copy of the EAP was sent to Orange County Public Works (OCPW), as channel facilities and infrastructure managed by OCPW may be affected by an incident at Syphon Canyon Dam.
+A copy of the EAP was sent to Orange County Public Works (OCPW), as channel facilities and infrastructure managed by OCPW may be affected by an incident at Rattlesnake Canyon Dam.
 OCPW is a plan holder of this EAP and may assist with response related to county-managed facilities.
-OCPW operates the Trabuco Retarding Basin, which is downstream of Syphon Canyon Dam and could be affected by a breach at Syphon Canyon Dam.
-In the event of an incident at Syphon Canyon Dam, IRWD staff will notify OCPW staff so that they can take appropriate action at Trabuco Retarding Basin in response to the upstream emergency.
-OCPW provided contact information for staff to be notified as part of this EAP (see notification charts and tables in Section 3).